PaddlePaddle/PaddleClas/deploy/paddleserving/recognition/README.md

 <a name="paddle-serving-pipeline-deployment"></a>
 ## Paddle Serving pipeline deployment

+**Attention:** pipeline deployment mode does not support Windows platform

 1. Download the PaddleClas code, if you have already downloaded it, you can skip this step.
     ```
     git clone https://github.com/PaddlePaddle/PaddleClas